Learn to Create or Update, Deploy and Debug a Windows Developer Program for IoT project.

 If you have a project which was created before December 1st, 2014, you will need to convert it to Lightning.

-box in the upper right hand corner of the dialog, search for Microsoft IoT C++
+Uninstall to remove Galileo C++ SDKOnline then select Nuget.orgSearch box in the upper right hand corner of the dialog, search for Microsoft IoT C++Select Install

 The Microsoft IoT team and the community are adding features and fixing bugs in the SDK.
 In order to take advantage of these changes, you’ll need to manually update your project.